 Extensive Teachings on the Vajrayana Path

-In 2016 Jigme Rinpoche expanded on 2015’s Lojong (Mind Training) teachings and gave instruction on the practice of the Dudjom Tersar Ngondro.
+In 2016 Tromge Jigme Rinpoche expanded on 2015’s Lojong (Mind Training) teachings and gave instruction on the practice of the Dudjom Tersar Ngondro.
 In 2017, Rinpoche taught on Ngari Panchen’s Perfect Conduct.
-The topic for 2019 will be announced soon.

 All participants will follow a schedule of daily meditation, sadhana study and reading assignments, and there will also be time for question-and-answer sessions.
 Ritual arts training will be presented in the context of the preparations for the Rigdzin Dupa drubchen that follows later in August.

 COSTS: Prices for the whole retreat include accommodations as selected, three meals a day and instruction.
 Meals will be simple, vegetarian dishes with gluten-free and dairy-free options per advance request.

 If you have questions please email us.